alexdong/query-reformulation/queries/_PROMPT-base.md

 For the final query you will produce, follow these rules:

 1. Keep your output queries consistent with the style of questions from MS-MARCO, Natural Questions and hotpotQA dataset.
-2. Give me 25 options.
+2. Give me 5 options.
 One per each line.
 Make them as distinct as possible from each other.
 3. Only return the queries.
 One per line.
+DO NOT include numbers, bullets, or any other text.
 4. DO NOT introduce any new entities, qualifiers that didn’t exist in the subqueries.

 Ok.
-Try the following:
+Here is the task:

 {{ subqueries }}